ntk148v/awesome-stars/README.md

 - [statuspage](https://github.com/jayfk/statuspage) - A statuspage generator that lets you host your statuspage for free on Github.
 - [cookiecutter-django](https://github.com/pydanny/cookiecutter-django) - Cookiecutter Django is a framework for jumpstarting production-ready Django projects quickly.
 - [awesome-python](https://github.com/vinta/awesome-python) - A curated list of awesome Python frameworks, libraries, software and resources
-- [falcon](https://github.com/falconry/falcon) - Falcon is a bare-metal Python web API framework for building high-performance microservices, app backends, and higher-level frameworks.
+- [falcon](https://github.com/falconry/falcon) - Falcon is a Python web API framework for building reliable, high-performance REST APIs, microservices, and app backends.
 - [tripleo-heat-templates](https://github.com/openstack/tripleo-heat-templates) - Heat templates for deploying OpenStack
 - [nupic](https://github.com/numenta/nupic) - Numenta Platform for Intelligent Computing is an implementation of Hierarchical Temporal Memory (HTM), a theory of intelligence based strictly on the neuroscience of the neocortex.
 - [requests](https://github.com/kennethreitz/requests) - Python HTTP Requests for Humans™ ✨🍰✨